netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   all available SCION network paths.
 There may be a large number of path available and probing or using them all may amount to a denial of service attack on the receiver.

+- To prevent problems with path ID exhaustion with multi-path applications, see {{path-id-allocation}}:
+  - Servers and clients take care to initialize the connection with sufficiently many path IDs.
+  - Servers should proactively allocate new path IDs when they run low.
+  - Clients should proactively send PATHS_BLOCKED when path IDs run low, Servers shold accept and react to PATHS_BLOCKED before path IDs are actually exhausted.

 ## Recommendations for SCION Implementations